 1300+ FemTech companies have been classified according to 10 subsectors such as Menstrual Health, Reproductive Health & Contraception, Longevity, Pregnancy & Nursing, General Health Care, Mental Health, Menopause Care, Sexual Health, Pelvic & Uterine Health Care, and Women's Wellness.

-Accounting for 21% of the total market, Pregnancy and Nursing is the largest subsector of the FemTech Industry by the number of companies.
-It is followed by the Reproductive Health and Contraception subsector, which accounts for 17%, and Menstrual Health together with General Health Care, both occupying the third place and 14% each.
+Accounting for 21% of the total market, Pregnancy and Nursing is the largest subsector of the FemTech Industry by number of companies.
+It is followed by the Reproductive Health and Contraception subsector, which accounts for 17%, and Menstrual Health together with General Health Care, both occupying the third place with 14% each.
 These top subsectors comprise 65% of the entire FemTech market.